 Legend has it that the decision to kill off Aerith in Final Fantasy VII, as well as its centering around themes of death and rebirth, was inspired by the death of Hironobu Sakaguchi's mother.
 While this isn't true, his feelings that death shouldn't be portrayed as clinical and sterile and 'laudable', that it should be shown as sudden, brutal, and tragic, did influence the decision of how she should be killed off, and finalized the choice to kill her other than the other choice, Barret, as it would have a greater impact on the viewer.

 The final boss of EarthBound was inspired by a traumatic experience Shigesato Itoi had during his childhood, of seeing what he thought was a rape scene in a movie as a very young child.
 The final boss's dialogue ("It hurts...
-I feel... happy...") was based on dialogue Itoi recalled from the movie.
+I feel... happy...") was based on dialogue Itoi recalled from the movie (even though this dialogue was not actually in the movie in question).
 Since Itoi couldn't program, he had to read off the dialogue he wrote to a friend, who typed it in.
 They were driven to tears while writing Giygas.

 Tattoo Assassins gave this to the entire production team.
 They were people working for Data East Pinball, roped into trying to create a Mortal Kombat clone with the promise of a hefty bonus...if they could deliver a fully-functional game in eight months.
 You can read how this project crashed and burned here.
 (Scroll down to the very bottom, the rest is just information about the game's concept.)